 Get Started With HDR Photography

-Welcome, weary traveller!
+Welcome to HDR Photography, weary traveller!
 If you read this, you have taken a keen interest in what is called HDR photography – a specific way of taking pictures that has already drawn thousands of people in its inner circle.

 About 85% of my own images are HDR photos – some more, some less obvious – and after creating tons of images I get the question as to how to get started with this specific area in photography more and more often.
 Therefore, I have put together this comprehensive guide that gets you from 0-100 in no time at all.
 You will learn what is the difference to “normal” photography, see HDR photography examples taken by yours truly and I will give you all the information you need to create your own ones.
 Note that this guide is written for beginners and I have stayed away from getting too technical to keep the most important aspect of Photography in mind – Fun!
 Let’s get started!